 Lacy took a fry from Abbi’s plate.
 “Why are you there?”

 “Is that where your man-child lives?
 Are you living together?”

 Lacy took a sip of Abbi’s tea.
 “Complicated?
 What’s so complicated?
 This guy is terrible for you.
 You look terrible.
-I’m your best friend and I’m concerned for you.
+I’m your best friend and I’m concerned about you.
 You always finish your favorite,” Lacy said, removing Abbi’s half-eaten plate of fries and fried chicken tenders, turning to wait on the man next to Abbi.

-“Jeez, thanks Lace.”
+“Jeez, thanks, Lace.”

 Lacy glanced back to Abbi, and creased her eyebrows, giving her an annoyed expression.
 “I wasn’t trying to insult you, girl, just pointing out the obvious.
 When’s the last time you slept?
 Look at these dark rings.”
 Lacy pointed to the dark circles developing underneath Abbi’s puffy, swollen eyes.
 “What’s been with you, Abs?
-Are you ever gonna tell me about this guy who’s hurt my bff’s heart?”
+Are you ever gonna tell me about this guy who’s hurt my BFF’s heart?”

 “I will.
 I’m just not ready to talk about it yet.”